Split in 2 Days

 Accommodation – Guesthouse Vrlic

-It has taken us just short of 5 hours to cover the 150 miles from Sarajevo, so we’re a little frazzled but Split is such a lovely place that it doesn’t take long to unwind.
+It has taken us just short of 5 hours to cover the 150 miles from Sarajevo, so we’re a little frazzled.
+But Split is such a lovely place, that it doesn’t take long to unwind.
 After chilling in our room for a while, we set off to see the city’s sights.

 Diocletian’s Palace

 Two things I know about Split; (1) it’s by the sea and (2) it has Roman stuff.
-We start with the Roman stuff; Diocletian’s Palace to be more precise.
-This fortified town, built around courtyard with a gate on each side (Iron, Bronze, Silver and Golden) was constructed for the Roman Emperor Diocletian in the 4th Century as a retirement home.
+We start with the Roman stuff; the Diocletian’s Palace to be more precise.
+This fortified town, built around courtyard, with a gate on each side (Iron, Bronze, Silver and Golden) was constructed for the Roman Emperor Diocletian in the 4th Century as a retirement home.

 Gate to Diocletian's Palace